 James joined EuroRAP as the engineering manager in 2007 from TRL, the UK’s centre of excellence for transport research.
 He has a master’s degree in manufacturing engineering and has worked on European projects from Iceland to Moldova with road authorities, research institutes and universities, and motoring clubs.
 James has lead operational responsibility for ViDA, the road assessment programme’s online road safety software platform.

 Amanda has been EuroRAP’s accountant since 2011.
 She holds a BA (Hons) in Business Studies and has worked in a variety of industry sectors including oil and gas and education.
 Amanda’s extensive experience in management reporting and stakeholder management twinned with her can do approach to Treasury and transaction based accounting makes her a valuable member of our team.

 Brenda was a key member of EuroRAP’s founding team in 1999.
 She is Secretary to the Board and General Assembly, supports the Chairman and Directors, and ensures compliance with all relevant statutory requirements.
 Prior to EuroRAP, she worked for the UK’s Automobile Association for 17 years in public affairs, public relations and supporting committee members.
 She has a BSc (Hons) degree which includes a diploma in government and politics.

 Olivera has more than ten years of experience of work with the European Commission and associated agencies on projects linked to urban issues, travel and traffic safety.
 In 2012-14 Olivera was the principal contact in the 14-country SENSoR project with the South East Europe Transnational Cooperation Programme and active in work in Albania, Bosnia and Herzegovina, Croatia, Hungary, Italy, Czech Republic, Montenegro, Serbia and Slovenia.
-She leads project RADAR (Risk Assessment on Danube Road Areas).
+She leads project RADAR (Risk Assessment on Danube Area Roads).
 Her professional background is in international relations.